samuel500/TheMemeticist/_posts/2020-04-06-end-of-education.md

 > Schools are not now and have never been chiefly about getting information to children.

-If that was the case, the internet would have made schools obsolete a long time ago.
+If that were the case, the internet would have made schools obsolete a long time ago.

 > One might even say that schools have never been essentially about individualized learning.
 It is true, of course, that groups do not learn; individuals do.
 But the idea of a school is that individuals must learn in a setting in which individual needs are subordinated to group interests.
 Unlike other media of mass communication, which celebrate individual response and are experienced in private, the classroom is intended to tame the ego, to connect the individual with others, to demonstrate the value and necessity of group cohesion.

 > I refer to the fact that those who advocate a “multicultural” curriculum, especially those who speak for an Afrocentric bias, understand better than most […] the need for a god to serve; they understand that the reason why students are demoralized, bored, and distracted is not that the teachers lack interesting methods and machinery but that both students and teachers lack a narrative to provide profoud meaning to their lessons.
 It does not go too far to say that the “multiculturalists” are the most active and dedicated education philosophers we have at the moment.
 They are not especially interested in methods or machinery and, generally, are not competent to speak on such matters.
 But they have a story to tell, and they believe their story can serve as a foundation to schooling.
 The trouble is that it is a terrible story, at least for public schools.

 This provides an interesting pespective on how the universities have found themselves embroiled in the culture wars.
-One of the reasons the wing of the progressive left focused on identity politics may have gotten such a strong foothold in educational institutions is that it describes one of the most compelling narratives available for education at the moment.
+One of the reasons why the wing of the progressive left focused on identity politics may have gotten such a strong foothold in educational institutions is that it describes one of the most compelling narratives available for education at the moment.

-I wouldn’t be the [first](https://slatestarcodex.com/2019/07/08/gay-rites-are-civil-rites/) [one](https://areomagazine.com/2018/12/18/postmodern-religion-and-the-faith-of-social-justice/) to observe that progressive identity politics can have a quasy religious character to it.
+I wouldn’t be the [first](https://slatestarcodex.com/2019/07/08/gay-rites-are-civil-rites/) [one](https://areomagazine.com/2018/12/18/postmodern-religion-and-the-faith-of-social-justice/) to observe that progressive identity politics can have a quasi religious character to it.
 And I don’t necessarily mean that in a bad way.

 > But the point is that it is possible, by ignoring its transcendent ideals, to tell America’s story as a history of racism, inequity, and violence.
 Is this the story we wish to be the foundation of American public schooling?